-Investment advisers are subject to the anti-fraud provisions of the Advisers Act and to fiduciary duties derived from these provisions, which apply to our relationships with our members who are advisory clients, as well as the funds we manage.
-These provisions and duties impose restrictions and obligations on us with respect to our dealings with our members, including for example restrictions on transactions with our affiliates.
-Our investment adviser has in the past and will in the future be subject to periodic SEC examinations.
-Our investment adviser is also subject to other requirements under the Advisers Act and related regulations primarily intended to benefit advisory clients.
+Investment advisers are subject to the anti-fraud provisions of the Advisers Act and to fiduciary duties derived from these provisions.
+These provisions and duties imposed restrictions and obligations on us with respect to our dealings with our members, including for example restrictions on transactions with our affiliates.
+Our investment adviser has in the past been subject to SEC examinations.
+Our investment adviser was also subject to other requirements under the Advisers Act and related regulations primarily intended to benefit advisory clients.
 These additional requirements relate to matters including maintaining effective and comprehensive compliance programs, record-keeping and reporting and disclosure requirements.
 The Advisers Act generally grants the SEC broad administrative powers, including the power to limit or restrict an investment adviser from conducting advisory activities in the event such investment adviser fails to comply with federal securities laws.
 Additional sanctions that may be imposed for failure to comply with applicable requirements include the prohibition of individuals from associating with an investment adviser, the revocation of registrations and other censures and fines.
 Even if an investigation or proceeding did not result in a sanction or the sanction imposed against us or our employees were small in monetary amount, the adverse publicity relating to the investigation, proceeding or imposition of these sanctions could harm our reputation and ability to gain or retain members.